 “Sometimes you need to distance yourself and create time alone, just so you can connect with who you truly are and what you want out of life.” – Unknown

-Most introverts feel calm spending time in nature.
+Most introvert children feel calm spending time in nature.

 If you know your children will be in a situation that will frazzle them, create a quiet space where your kids can pause and get comfortable with quiet.
 They need a quiet space where they decompress afterward.